-Here’s the list of the top 10 digital transformation trends that will propel great changes in the business landscapes worldwide and have the power to reshape your business platforms taking them to newer heights.
+Here are the top 10 digital transformation trends that will drive significant changes in the business landscape worldwide.
+These trends have the potential to reshape your business platforms and give you a competitive advantage.

-Hyperautomation in 2022 will combine technologies like Robotic Process Automation (RPA), Artificial Intelligence (AI), and Machine Learning (ML) to process information in more impactful ways, improving quality and increasing overall productivity.
-It will also offer real-time, continuous intelligence with improved analytics to further enhance operations and processes.
+In 2022, hyperautomation will combine technologies like Robotic Process Automation (RPA), Artificial Intelligence (AI), and Machine Learning (ML).
+They will help process information in more impactful ways, improve quality, and increase overall productivity.
+They will also offer real-time, continuous intelligence with improved analytics to enhance operations and processes.

 5G is gaining more prestige every day.
-It is quickly becoming the network of choice for forward-thinking companies, largely due to its reliability and performance.
+It is quickly becoming the network of choice for forward-thinking companies.
+It is mostly due to 5G’s reliability and performance.

 While 5G deployments in the sub-6GHz bands have remained on track globally, more complex 5G millimeter wave deployments have significant growth potential.
 This trend is already changing, and we will see it happen even faster in 2022.
 We might expect an acceleration of 5G millimeter wave deployments in urban and densely populated environments, alongside continued rollouts of low-band 5G expansions into rural markets.